Nexosis/samples-rb/readme.md

 Datasets & Sessions
 ---
 A *dataset* in the Nexosis API is a collection of observations on which a forecast or impact analysis will be run.
 The API allows you to upload a dataset independent of any request to perform work on it, or to submit data at the same time as a request to perform the work.
 We call a request to perform the forecast or impact analysis work a *session*.
 With your api key placed in config/secrets.yml you're ready to interact with the API.
-The landing page is at http://localhost:3000/account and should look like this:
+The landing page is at http://localhost:3000/account.
+If you added sample data during sign up then your page should look like this:

 ![Landing Page](docs/landing_page.png)

-Note that we've read your outstanding balance from the headers on a session request wrapped in the *get_account_balance* method in the api_client.rb file
+Note that we've read your available balance from the headers on a session request wrapped in the *get_account_balance* method in the api_client.rb file
 ``` ruby
 def get_account_balance
 	session_url = '/sessions'